 The TikTok app is the latest and greatest thing in social media for meme-happy tweens and teens.
-TikTok is relatively new on the scene, however.
-That leaves many parents wondering why kids love it so much, and if there are safety controls for its youngest users.
+It’s relatively new on the scene, however.
+That leaves many parents wondering why do kids love TikTok so much, and if there are safety controls for its youngest users.

 First, a bit of history: In 2017, the China-based tech giant ByteDance purchased the music video app Musical.ly.
 ByteDance allowed users to continue creating 15-second music videos on the platform until August 2018, when they merged Musical.ly’s base with their existing video app TikTok.